joaodcp/gtfs-gemini/README.md

 -   Including markup/formatted markdown in human readable fields (description_text, mostly).
 The idea is for thos fields to be composed only of gramtically correct, unformatted prose.
 -   Translations not matching the language
 -   Original text not being kept as-is: the idea is to keep as much of the alert as it was published by the agency.
 This loves to paraphrase and change text to something worded differently. header_text is right now programatically kept as-is, and the Gemini output is only consiudered for translations to languages other than the original one.

+Next step would be to keep a list of each agencies routes and stops to allow for the model to attempt at outputting entity ids that mathc the ones in the static GTFS.
+Maybe using context caching to avoid sending all that data on every content generation.